 COVID-19 and the Cloud

 It’s very clear that the increase in Cloud adoption is directly linked to the COVID-19 pandemic.
 With many countries being forced into nationwide lockdowns, businesses were (and in some cases still are!) required to accommodate remote working formats.
-This not only meant that IT assets had to be procured quickly, but it also meant that IT teams had to find a way of implementing and managing an off-premise solution for their organization – allowing the business to function as close to normal as possible.
+This not only meant that IT assets had to be procured quickly, but it also meant that IT teams had to find a way of implementing and managing an off-premises solution for their organization – allowing the business to function as close to normal as possible.

 Therefore, it’s easy to see why so many IT managers and CIOs turned to SaaS and Cloud adoption by default, allowing provision users with the infrastructure and applications they need to keep the business operating with a remote workforce, and keep things running efficiently.
 In fact, recent data suggests that Cloud adoption has increased as a direct response to COVID, demonstrating just how big the impact has been.